akarales/Calculatorium-Interactum/README.md

 ## Introduction

 Welcome to Calculatorium Interactum, an innovative and comprehensive mathematics learning series created by Alexandros Karales.
-This series is designed to guide learners from the foundations of pre-algebra through to advanced topics in calculus, linear algebra, and statistics.
+This series guides learners from the foundations of pre-algebra through to advanced topics in calculus, linear algebra, and statistics.
 Calculatorium Interactum stands out by combining traditional mathematical rigor with modern computational thinking, offering an interactive and engaging learning experience.

 ## Series Overview